MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab01_Create_company.md

 Complete the configuration worksheet.

-   1. Click the search icon (magnifying glass) in the menu bar, enter 'Configuration Worksheet', and then choose the related link.
+   1. From the main Business Central page in the black bar at the top of the page to the right, click the search icon,, enter 'Configuration Worksheet', and then choose the related link.
       3. Open the **Configuration Worksheet** page.
    2. At the bottom of the worksheet, enter a new line.
    3. In the **Line Type** field, select **Group**.